sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 Step 7: Add media - Azan and Quran files
 -------------------------------------------------

-Go to Youtube, search for azan and quran videos.
+Go to Youtube, search for relevant azan and quran videos.
 Convert them to MP3 using something like: https://www.easymp3converter.com/.

 Cut the audio files to the desired recitation duration using something like https://mp3cut.net/